 - Optional – You can make an interesting variation to this bread machine cake recipe by adding 1 teaspoon of lemon zest or orange zest.

-- If you have a problem with a website’s bread machine cake or “quick bread” recipe (i.e. pound cake or banana bread), it is usually not a problem with the recipe or your machine.
+- If you have a problem with a website’s bread machine cake or “quick bread” recipe (e.g. pound cake or banana bread), it is usually not a problem with the recipe or your machine.
 It is much more likely that you used the wrong bread machine setting.
 Please see the tips below in order to avoid this problem.

 - IMPORTANT – Make sure to use the specific setting on your bread machine designed for sweet Cake/Quick Bread recipes.
 Read your manual!
-This setting is designed for cake & sweet “quick bread” recipes (i.e. pound cake or banana bread) that use baking soda/powder (and NOT yeast).
+This setting is designed for cake & sweet “quick bread” recipes (e.g. pound cake or banana bread) that use baking soda/powder (and NOT yeast).

 - Be aware that the setting name used for pound cake recipes can VARY by bread machine manufacturer.
 Here are some examples of the setting names used to make pound cake on various bread machines – the Sunbeam Breadmaker 5891 uses the “Quick” setting, the Hamilton Beach Bread Maker 29881 uses the “Quick” setting, the Black & Decker BOOONJBYXO Bread Maker uses the “Quick Bread” setting, the Breadman 2lb.
 Professional Bread Maker (BK1050S) uses the “Quick Bread” setting, the Zojirushi BB-PAC20 Bread Maker uses the “Cake” setting and the Cuisinart CBK-100 Bread Maker uses the “Cake/Quick Bread” setting.
 Therefore, you must check your bread machine’s instructions for the exact setting name used to make pound cake by your specific bread machine model.

-- However, be aware that some bread machine models (especially older models & more basic bread makers) have only a limited number of settings and may NOT have a setting that can be used for cakes (i.e. pound cake) & sweet “quick breads” (i.e. banana bread).
+- However, be aware that some bread machine models (especially older models & more basic bread makers) have only a limited number of settings and may NOT have a setting that can be used for cakes (e.g. pound cake) & sweet “quick breads” (e.g. banana bread).
 These bread machines are primarily focused on making sandwich-type breads & yeast-based dough (and not baking powder/soda recipes).
 For example, the Oster Expressbake Breadmaker, 2-lb.
 Loaf Capacity (model CKSTBRTW20NP) does not have a setting for baking soda/powder “quick breads” (the “sweet” and “quick” settings on this model are used for yeast-based breads).
 However, other Oster models do have a quick bread/cake setting.
 In addition, the Breadman TR444 does not have a setting for quick breads but some of the more advanced Breadman bread machines such as the Breadman 2lb.
 Professional Bread Maker (model BK1050S) do have a quick bread setting.
 Always read your bread machine manual carefully in order to see if your specific bread machine model can make cakes and banana bread-type “quick breads” that use baking powder/soda (and NOT yeast).
 Check the setting and recipe sections of the manual for definitive examples.

 - DO NOT be fooled by setting names like Rapid Bread or Express Bread (as these settings are often used for very rapid baking and are not used for sweet quick breads).
 They will leave your pound cake undercooked.
 For example, on my Sunbeam, the sweet quick bread setting lasts for roughly 1:40 hours versus the express setting which lasts for only 58 minutes.